Terminology and Standards – ISO 704, ISO 1087 & More

 - Definition and characteristic

-The standard ensures that all stakeholders share the same conceptual understanding when discussing terminology, regardless of discipline or language.
+The standard ensures that terminology work itself remains terminologically consistent and that all stakeholders refer to the same concepts when discussing terminology, regardless of domain or language.

 ISO 860 addresses the harmonisation of terminologies.
-It is relevant whenever different concept systems need to be aligned or merged.
+It becomes relevant whenever different concept systems need to be aligned or merged.

-Typical scenarios include historically evolved terminologies, parallel domain-specific vocabularies or the consolidation of multiple systems.
+Typical scenarios include historically evolved terminologies, parallel domain-specific vocabularies or the integration of multiple systems within an organisation.

 The standards DIN 2330 and DIN 2342 represent national supplements, particularly in German-speaking contexts.
 They address aspects such as definition types and the formation of specialised designations.